For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Clothing rental sites often sell discounted clothes

-While renting clothes definitely has its perks, there might be times when you want to buy ones to keep instead.
+While renting clothes definitely has its perks, there might be times when you want to buy some to keep instead.

 However, if you're struggling to find sustainable brands on these sites, they're far from your only options.
 Check out these eco-friendly fashion stores for more ideas.